 Layla Pelaez Sánchez, 21, and Serena Angelique Velázquez Ramos, 32

 The bodies of Layla Pelaez Sánchez, 21, and Serena Angelique Velázquez Ramos, 32, were discovered in a burnt-out car in the coastal town of Humacoa, in Puerto Rico on 22 April.
-Speaking to NBC, Pedro Julio Serrano, a spokesperson for the Broad Committee for the Search of Equity said: “They are hunting us.”
+Speaking to NBC, Pedro Julio Serrano, a spokesperson for the Broad Committee for the Search of Equity, said: “They are hunting us.”
 Ivana Fred, from the same group, added: “We trans people deserve to live in peace, equality and freedom.
 Enough of so much hate.”
 Francheska Alvarado, the sister of Serena, found about her death from a phone call.
 “I was in complete shock and disbelief because my sister was a great person,” she said.
 “She was never in the streets.
 She was just herself.”
 She called on the police to investigate an alleged Snapchat video which showed her sister, the other victim, and two men lying on a bed, hours before the women were found murdered.
-Five out of 11 trans people killed in the United States this year have taken place in Puerto Rico.

 Nina Pop, 28

 Nina Pop, a 28-year-old transgender woman, was murdered on 3 May in Sikeston, Missouri.
 Nina was last seen alive at a party in Silkeston, where she was seen walking around a field with a drink.
 Her body was discovered in her apartment.
-Although no motive has yet been named, the police confirmed they were looking into the possibility that it was a hate crime.
 Responding to Nina’s death, Tori Cooper from HRC said: “We must be outraged by this news and we must channel that outrage into action immediately.
 These crimes must be reported, investigated and prosecuted.
-These lives must be mourned, honored and fought for.
+These lives must be mourned, honoured and fought for.
 What we are doing is not enough.
 HRC mourns alongside all those who know and loved Nina, and we will continue our tireless fight to ensure a future where living one’s truth can never become a death sentence.”

 Helle Jae O’Regan, 20

 Helle Jae O’Regan was murdered on 6 May in San Antonio, Texas.
 The 20-year-old was stabbed at her job in a local barbershop.
 Her attacker, Damion Terrell Campbell, 42, has been charged with her murder.
-It’s believed that her murder was a random attack, but it is also being investigated as a possible hate crime.
-Speaking to KSAT, who deadnamed Halle, her friend Luke Tyler said: “Every time I saw her, she smiled.
+Speaking to KSAT, who dead-named Halle, her friend Luke Tyler said: “Every time I saw her, she smiled.
 She’d do anything for you.
 She was a caring person.
 I never saw her in a bad mood.
 Being trans is so hard, and her life was hard, but she lived like it was the best day of her life every day.”
-Halle was proud of her trans identity, and in a post on Transgender Day of Remembrance, posted: “I was looking at the pictures I used to take before I transitioned versus now and it made me realize I’m way happier than I used to be.
+Halle was proud of her trans identity, and in a post on Transgender Day of Remembrance, wrote: “I was looking at the pictures I used to take before I transitioned versus now and it made me realize I’m way happier than I used to be.
 I love myself now.
 Thank you to everyone who’s ever supported me and to anyone who hasn’t I hope you come around.
 I’m happy and proud to be myself.”

 Tony McDade, 38